 In the spirit of this season let us now confidently ask our God for all the good things we need: For ourselves as we participate in this Christmas as special people coping with our many different losses.
 God, hear our prayer.
-And in your mercy, answer.

 For our families and friends, that they may continue to help and support us.
 God, hear our prayer.